-Information about the 2011 University of Toronto National Book Award and Scholarship Program was sent to all Canadian high schools in the fall of 2011.
-Secondary schools are invited to nominate one student for the National Book Award.
+Information about the University of Toronto National Book Award and Scholarship Program is sent to all Canadian high schools in the fall.
+Secondary schools are invited to nominate one student each for the National Book Award.
 Students who are selected as National Book Award winners have the opportunity to submit an application to the National Scholarship Program.
 In addition, students who identify themselves as meeting the scholarship criteria are also invited to apply directly for the National Scholarship.
 Many, but not necessarily all, direct applicants will also receive the University of Toronto National Book Award.
 On the basis of the application criteria, approximately 20 students are selected as finalists.
-The finalists are invited to be guests of the University during the selection interviews which will be held in the spring of 2011.
+The finalists are invited to be guests of the University during the selection interviews which are held in the spring, following applications.
 Approximately 10 of the finalists will be identified as U of T National Scholars.

 Those not designated as National Scholars will receive an Arbor Scholarship.
 The National Scholarship will cover tuition and incidental fees for four years and residence in first year, and will include an additional, renewable, monetary award.
-The monetary award will range in value from \$2,000 to \$8,000 annually and will be determined on the basis of individual financial circumstances.
+The monetary award will be determined on the basis of individual financial circumstances and is tenable only at the University of Toronto.